 What is a price quote template?

 Price quotes are one-page documents where freelancers, contractors, and business owners estimate the costs of their goods or services for a specific need.
-For example, a local mechanic may provide a customer with a price quote before working on the vehicle for an idea of how much the service will cost.
+You might find price quote templates for a number of industries and created on a number of tools, such as a life insurance CRM or a mechanic’s order management system.

 Price quote templates are editable, customizable documents businesses can use for estimates.